chrissimpkins/snowball/README.md

 #### Set Theme in Your Editor
 Open your Markdown editor, open the Preferences pane, & select the Snowball theme in the dropdown for the text editor themes (not the preview themes!).

+### Set Base Font

+Set your base font to Roboto Mono - 14 in your Preferences pane.